ratishphilip/CompositionExpressionToolkit/README.md

 rootVisual.StopAnimation(() => rootVisual.Offset, offsetAnimation);
 ```
 ## 4. Using Arrays within Lambda Expression for defining animations
-You can now use arrays within the **CompositionLambda<T>** expressions for defining the mathematical expression for animations.
+You can use arrays within the **CompositionLambda<T>** expressions for defining the mathematical expression for animations.

 ### Example